 Home to an entrepreneurial spirit and superior quality of life, Elk Grove is a family-oriented community where opportunity is around every corner.
 The city offers everything from starter homes to ranch estates, and provides a safe, youthful environment where families put down roots.
-Its population of more than 150,000 residents is diverse in ethnicity, age and income levels.
-There are approximately 40,000 households in Elk Grove with a median income of more than $82,000.
+Its population of more than 160,000 residents is diverse in ethnicity, age and income levels.
+There are approximately 46,000 households in Elk Grove with a median income, second largest City in Sacaramento region, of $80,000.

-Named the first city to incorporate in California during the 21st century, the city has brought forth a new local government with newfound independence.
-Since the City incorporated in July 2000, Elk Grove has blossomed with new businesses, residents, employment opportunities and amenities such as a new locally-controlled police department, animal care service unit and a first-rate public transportation system.
+Named the first city to incorporate in California during the 21st century (July 2000), Elk Grove has blossomed with new businesses, residents, and employment opportunities, City serivces include an outstanding police department, animal care service unit and a first-rate public transportation system.

-Elk Grove is a city with small town roots and big dreams with a community that just gets better with age.
+Elk Grove is a city with small town roots that boasts a proud heritage and bright future.

 About Elk Grove